Denmark national football team records and statistics: Top goalscorers

+This is a list of players with 10 goals or more for Denmark.
+With 52 goals each, Poul "Tist" Nielsen and Jon Dahl Tomasson currently share the Danish men's goalscoring record.

 Highest goal average

 Only people with at least five goals have been included.

 Team captains

-As of 18 January 2023, the ten players with the most caps as Danish team captains are:
+The ten players with the most caps as Danish team captains are:

-Players still playing or available for selection are in bold. * denotes members of the 1992 European Championship-winning team.
+Players still playing or available for selection are in bold.

 Cards

-As of 29 March 2015, the caution and sending-off statistics are:

 Cautions

-Players still playing or available for selection are in bold. * denotes members of the 1992 European Championship-winning team.
+Players still playing or available for selection are in bold.

 Sending-offs

-Players still playing or available for selection are in bold. * denotes members of the 1992 European Championship-winning team.
+Players still playing or available for selection are in bold.